RedisGraph/redisgraph-rb/README.md

 `redisgraph-rb` is a Ruby gem client for the [RedisGraph](https://github.com/RedisLabsModules/RedisGraph) module.
 It relies on `redis-rb` for Redis connection management and provides support for graph QUERY, EXPLAIN, and DELETE commands.

+## RedisGraph compatibility
+`redisgraph-rb` is currently compatible with RedisGraph versions <= 1.2.2.

+The result set structure introduced by RedisGraph 2.0 requires some modifications to this client.
+If you are interested in using this client with the latest RedisGraph, please inform us by commenting on [the corresponding issue](https://github.com/RedisGraph/redisgraph-rb/issues/1)!

 ## Installation
 To install, run: